 Sustainability is a huge topic.
 On the global scale, the buzz around sustainability tends to focus on initiatives that impact the world as a whole.
-Now more than ever we realize how interconnected we all are, mutually affected by climate risks and health concerns with global ramifications.
+Now more than ever we realize how interconnected we all are, mutually affected by climate risks, health concerns, and financial dependencies with global ramifications.

 What sustains your local economy?
 It's the businesses, the workers, the organizations, the residents, and yes, it's the money that flows through all of these parts of the community.
 Sustainable banking helps support communities by enabling local banks and credit unions to help their account holders, local businesses, and neighborhood economies thrive.

 How does that work, in practice?
 It's much simpler than solving a global crisis: we sustain local businesses, local initiatives, and local programs that make a difference in our daily lives.
-Sustainable banking isn’t about complex financial systems criss-crossing between New York, London, and Tokyo – it's about each local financial institution working to keep those finances circulating and supporting your community.
+Sustainable banking isn't about complex financial systems criss-crossing between New York, London, and Tokyo – it's about each local financial institution working to keep those finances circulating and supporting your community.

 You might already be leading the charge toward sustainable banking without even knowing it.
 When you wander into Margaret's Buds and Blooms flower shop and purchase a bouquet for your friend who just had a baby, you're helping sustain Margaret's business.
 When you take your trousers to Sew Many Good Things to get them hemmed, you've just supported the livelihood of the Vincent family.
 Shopping locally kickstarts the process of supporting responsible banking in your community.